HoiJean/djangoforbeginners-book/manuscript/ch3.md

-# Chapter 3: Simple app
+# Chapter 3: Pages app

-In this chapter we'll build **and deploy** a _simple_ app that has a homepage and an about page.
+In this chapter we'll build **and deploy** a *Pages* app that has a homepage and an about page.
 We'll also learn about Django's class-based views and templates which are the building blocks for the more complex web applications built later on in the book.

-## Setup
+## Initial Setup

 As in **Chapter 2: Hello World app**, our initial setup involves the following steps: